 A new year always brings the opportunities for fresh starts and new goals!
 Taking time as a family to set some goals and jointly work towards them is a rewarding experience.
-Grab the free printable family goals worksheet and get started today on a happy and healthy 2020.
+Grab the family goals worksheet and get started today on a happy and healthy New Year.

 Happy new year and new decade!
 I know it is clique, but time really does fly.
 When January comes, I am always ready for a clean slate, both physically and mentally.
 I love a clean and minimal home.
 Plus, I love starting the new year with a blank calendar (even if it only stays empty for a second!).